hn5092/KAP-manual/en/security/ldap.en.md

 ### Configure Administrator Groups and Default Roles

-KAP allows mapping an LDAP group to the administrator role: In kylin.properties, set "acl.admin-role" to the LDAP group name (the group name shall be in lower case).
+KAP allows mapping an LDAP group to the administrator role: In kylin.properties, set "acl.admin-role" to the LDAP group name (the group name shall keep original).
 In this example, use the group "admin" to manage all KAP administrators, then this property should be set to:

 ```
 kylin.security.acl.admin-role=admin
 ```
+When upgrading from the version below 2.5.4 to 2.5.4 or above, LDAP name shall be in lower case.

 ### Enable LDAP